sasikong/sasithorn.github.io/Publications.md

 ---

 My publications:
-1. Harry Potter and the Deathly Hallows
+1. Harry Potter and the Deathly Hallows.
-2. Harry Potter and the Goblet of Fire
+2. Harry Potter and the Goblet of Fire.